ros2/ros2_documentation/source/Contributing/Design-Guide.rst

 **Context**

 You want to transfer video streams and provide up-to-date data.
-It is ok to lose some packages.
+It is OK to lose some of the images.

 **Problem**